AxC1271/VLSI-Cell-Library/README.md

 # Projects So Far

 ### 1. CMOS Inverter
-- Designed and simulated a CMOS inverter using Xschem, Magic, and ngspice.
+- Designed and simulated a CMOS inverter using Magic and ngspice.
 - Verified with LVS using netgen.